Three wounded in stabbing in The Hague, no indication yet of terrorism motive

-AMSTERDAM (Reuters) - Three people were wounded in a stabbing on a shopping street in The Hague on Friday, Dutch police said.
+AMSTERDAM (Reuters) - Three people were wounded in a stabbing on a shopping street in The Hague early Friday evening, Dutch police said.

 National broadcaster NOS said the attack could not immediately be attributed to terrorism.